 The GLAGOV results are concordant with the lipid hypothesis, suggesting that aggressive lowering of LDL-cholesterol will halt the atherosclerotic process.
-However, it has to kept in mind that PCSK9-inhibitors affect several other lipid parameters.
-For example, treatment with evolocumab significantly reduces blood levels of lipoprotein (a) which may have significant clinical implications (12).
+However, it has to be kept in mind that PCSK9-inhibitors affect several other lipid parameters.
+For example, treatment with evolocumab significantly reduces blood levels of lipoprotein (a) which may have significant clinical implications (13).

 GLAGOV is the first randomized placebo-controlled trial showing a positive effect on atherosclerotic plaque volume by adding a PCSK9-inhibitor on top of statin therapy in patients with coronary artery disease.
 Whether this transforms into clinical benefit remains to be seen.
 Despite these promising results our eyes must still be on long-term efficacy and safety concerns.

 So, until more data is available, GLAGOV may reflect new hopes for the future but could also turn out to be nothing more than empty promises.